 The Voltaire Award for free speech has been given annually by Liberty Victoria for many years.
 In 2016, we presented the inaugural ‘Empty Chair’ award.
-In 2017, we will present the inaugural ‘Young Voltaire’ Award to a person aged under 30 years old.
+In 2017, we presented the inaugural ‘Young Voltaire’ Award to a person aged under 30 years old.

 The ‘Voltaire Award’ honours a person or group considered to have done the most for the right of free speech in the previous 12 months.
 It recognises those who in their work, interests or passions make an extraordinary contribution to these rights, whether it be through speaking out, writing, campaigning, whistle-blowing or defying authoritarianism.
 Those honoured have often gone beyond the call of duty or office by refusing to be cowed or silenced.